VainF/Torch-Pruning/README.md

 A pytorch toolkit for structured neural network pruning and layer dependency maintaining

-This tool will automatically detect and handle layer dependencies during pruning.
+This tool will automatically detect and handle layer dependencies (channel consistency) during pruning.
 It is able to handle various network architectures such as DenseNet, ResNet, and Inception.
 See [examples/test_models.py](https://github.com/VainF/Torch-Pruning/blob/master/examples/test_models.py) for more supported models.

 **Known Issues**: only depthwise conv is supported when group>1, i.e. `group`=`in_channels`=`out_channels`.